econpy/torque/README.md

-## Torque for Android: PHP/MySQL Config ##

 This repo contains a set of scripts and instructions to setup a minimally functional server/database for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.

-You can also find a growing set of tools to manage, analyze, and visualize the data uploaded into the database from your Torque app.

 ### Setup ###